What are the most common habits of successful people today?

 You may feel guilty for stepping away from your phone, tablet, or laptop.

 Here, the real challenge isn’t “breaking up with your phone,” as the New York Times labels it.
-The real challenge is deciding for yourself, on your own, without your phone’s influence, what you want to focus your time and attention.

 Your phone can even serve as a barrier to your success if you focus on it to the exclusion of other success-building activities you need to attend.